Loomis and Loup Loup State Forests

 Rock Lakes Campground is a primitive campground nestled in a forest setting near two small lakes.
 Trails lead down to the lakes and shore access.
 Open for the season as of April 17.

 Directions: Continue past the Rock Creek site for .9 miles.
 Turn left on Rock Lakes Road.
 Go 5.8 miles.
 Turn left and go .3 miles to site.
 Get directions.

 From the ATV-accessible forest roads to the quiet of nature back at the campground, small campground in the Loup Loup Forest has something for everyone.
 A small stream flows along the edge of the campground.
+Open as of May 1.
 Visit our Flickr page for photos.

 Directions: Start in Okanogan at the junction with US Highway 97 and SR-20.
 Go west on SR-20 for 14.9 miles.
 Turn right onto Sweat Creek Road.
 Go 1 mile.
 Site is on the right side of road.
 Get directions.